 How did you first hear about Meepo?

-I was searching around the internet for an affordable and reliable electric skateboard.
+I was searching around the internet for a cheap electric skateboard.
 At that time, most of the well known brands were way beyond my budget.
 Meepo was the most affordable at that point in time.

 Describe your first ride